baes2021/P2_wine_ML_models/README.md

 No_resampling (or ADASYN or SMOTE) refers to method of resampling.
 Recursive Feature elimination (or Anova or Feature_importance) indicates the method of Feature selection.
 Grid_search (or random search or Bayesian search) refers to the search method.
+The estimate of pricing of wines based on a dataset of wine_sales_data.csv which includes the price of wines in different counteries is also included (in wine_pricing directory).